benkhelifamohamedtaher/speech-emotion-recognition/README.md

 - Repetition (01 = 1st repetition, 02 = 2nd repetition)
 - Actor (01 to 24.
 Odd-numbered actors are male, even-numbered actors are female)

-My processing script handles this naming convention automatically to extract emotions and organize files.
+The processing script handles this naming convention automatically to extract emotions and organize files.

 > **IMPORTANT**: The raw dataset (~25.6GB) and processed audio files are deliberately excluded from this repository due to their size.
 You must follow the steps above to prepare the dataset locally.

-## 💾 Model Files
+## Model Files

 Pre-trained models are not included in this repository due to their large size.
 After training your own models using the instructions below, they will be saved in the `models/` directory.